Fashion doll: Bisque doll

 The earliest bisque dolls from French companies were fashion dolls.
 These dominated the market between approximately 1860 and 1890.
 They were made to represent grown up women and intended for children of affluent families to play with and dress in contemporary fashions.
 These dolls came from companies like Jumeau, Bru, Gaultier, Rohmer, Simone and Huret, though their heads were often manufactured in Germany.
 In the Passage Choiseul area of Paris an industry grew around making clothing and accessories for the dolls.
 Child like bisque dolls appeared in the mid-19th century and overtook the market towards the end of the century.

-20th century and Modern age
+20th century and modern age

+Patty-Jo

+Jackie Ormes contracted with the Terri Lee doll company in 1947 to produce a play doll based on her little girl cartoon character in Patty-Jo 'n Ginger.
+As in the cartoon, the doll represented a real child, in contrast to the majority of dolls that were mammy and Topsy-type dolls.
+The dolls were popular with both black and white children.

 Cissy

 The first American fashion doll, Cissy, was released by the Alexander Doll Company in 1955.
 Cissy sported a pronounced bosom and high-heeled shoes.

+Marilú

+Marilú was an Argentine composition doll that was highly popular in the 1930s, 1940s and 1950s.
+It was created by Alicia Larguía, who was inspired by the French predecessor of Bleuette, a doll available through the famous magazine for girls La Semaine de Suzette The game proposed by Marilú was, on the one hand, that of the transmission of motherhood in the girls—who were called the doll's "mommies"—, but the doll's clothing also occupied a central role.
+The advertisements encouraged girls to change and renew the doll's clothes according to the occasion or season, with the Marilú brand thus promoting the clothes they made to accompany the toy.
+In addition, the Billiken and Marilú magazines included patterns for the girls or someone in their family to sew the doll's wardrobe, and published instructions and fashion tips.
+In this way, Marilú can be placed within the genealogy of fashion dolls, such as the Gaultier dolls, the Huret dolls, or the more recent Vogue dolls and Barbies.

 Barbie

 Barbie was launched by the American toy company Mattel in 1959, inspired by the German Bild Lilli doll.
-Barbie has been an important part of the toy fashion doll market for fifty years.
+Barbie has been an important part of the toy fashion doll market for more than fifty years.

 Many fashion doll lines have been inspired by Barbie, or launched as alternatives to Barbie.
 Tammy was created by the Ideal Toy Company in 1962.
 Advertised as "The Doll You Love to Dress", Tammy was portrayed as a young American teenager, more "girl next door" than the cosmopolitan image of Barbie.
 Sindy was created by the British Pedigree Dolls & Toys company in 1963 as a rival to Barbie with a wholesome look.